 Wrongful death claims may seem straightforward at first but they can quickly evolve into complex legal entanglements.
 If you have lost a loved one due to the negligence of another person or entity, it’s crucial to secure reliable legal counsel to handle your claim.

-The team at Bode & Collins understands how devastating an unexpected loss is to a family, and we put the full range of our resources and experience at the disposal of every one of our clients.
+The team at The Law Office of Chris Bode understands how devastating an unexpected loss is to a family, and we put the full range of our resources and experience at the disposal of every one of our clients.
 Reach out to us to schedule a consultation about your wrongful death claim in Scottsdale or anywhere else in Arizona.
 We’ll assess your situation and let you and your family know what to expect from your claim.